harness/developer-hub/docs/continuous-delivery/gitops/get-started/harness-cd-git-ops-quickstart.md

 You'll learn how to:

-* Install a Harness GitOps Agent in your target cluster.
+* Install a Harness GitOps Agent in your target cluster ( you can skip this if using [Hosted Gitops](/docs/continuous-delivery/gitops/hosted-gitops.md)).
 * Set up a Harness GitOps Cluster to points to the target cluster.
 * Set up a Harness GitOps Repository that points to the source manifest repo.
 * Set up a Harness GitOps Application that collects the Agent Cluster, and Repository, and defines the sync policy for GitOps.